Chavithra/degiro-connector/README.md

 For a more comprehensive example :
 [account_info_table.py](examples/trading/account_info_table.py)

 ## 6.4.
-How to get the AccountOverviews table ?
+How to get the AccountOverview table ?

 It contains information about cash movements.